Loschmidt echo and scrambling of systematic errors in tomography -- a quantum signature of chaos: Continuous measurement tomography

 where $\tilde{\mathcal{O}}_{n\alpha}=\tr(\mathcal{O}_{n}E_\alpha)$.
 Thus, the problem of quantum tomography is reduced to linear stochastic state estimation of $\rho_0$ given $\{M_n\}$.
 In the limit of negligible backaction, the probability distribution associated with measurement history $\bf M$ for a given state vector $\bf r$ is \cite{silberfarb2005quantum,smith2006efficient}

 In the weak backaction limit, the fluctuations around the mean are Gaussian distributed, and hence the maximum likelihood estimate of the Bloch vector components is the least-squared fit as

 where ${\bf C=(\tilde{\mathcal{O}}^T\tilde{\mathcal{O}}})^{-1}$ is the covariance matrix and the inverse is Moore-Penrose pseudo inverse~\cite{ben2003generalized} in general.
-The estimated Bloch vector ${\bf r}_{ML}$ may not always represent a physical density matrix with non-negative eigenvalues because of the finite signal-to-noise ratio.
-Therefore we impose the constraint of positive semidefiniteness on the reconstructed density matrix and obtain the physical state closest to the maximum-likelihood estimate.
+The estimated Bloch vector ${\bf r}_{ML}$ may not always represent a physical density matrix with nonnegative eigenvalues due to the finite signal-to-noise ratio.
+Therefore, we impose the constraint of positive semidefiniteness on the reconstructed density matrix and obtain the physical state closest to the maximum-likelihood estimate.
 To do this, we employ a convex optimization procedure~\cite{vandenberghe1996semidefinite} where the final estimate of the Bloch vector $\bf \bar{r}$ is obtained by minimizing the argument

-subject to the constraint
+subject to the constraint \\

+The above description of the continuous weak measurement tomography provides us with a paradigm for probing error scrambling as captured by OTOCs, LE and information gain in a single shot experiment as opposed to tomography using projective measurements. {More importantly, our reason for exploring quantum chaos within this paradigm is that weak measurement protocols allow information to be extracted while keeping the evolution of the collective ensemble close to unitary (negligible back-action regime), and remain experimentally feasible.} Other measurement schemes, like projective measurements, will collapse the state and cause back-action and therefore may not be suitable to explore the information generation properties of chaotic unitary operators.